 Do you see the lighter spots?
 I figured I’d try to oil and vinegar mixture before I sanded and refinished this piece.
 Look at the picture below…you will be amazed.

 This is the same spot on the same dresser, treated with nothing, but oil and vinegar.
 It’s been over a month since I used this solution on the dresser and it still looks rich and beautiful.

 Now, I recently tried it on a pair of end tables I purchased at a yard sale for $5.00/piece and it looks a lot better, but in the end, these pieces needed to be refinished.
 The before is on the left, after on the right.
 You can still see the scratches and water damage.

-PS - Man, I did a lowsy job explaining the details!
-First of all, I’ve used white or apple cider vinegar and vegetable or olive oil…whatever I had on hand.
-Second, you simply mix it in a jar, dip a clean cloth into the mixture, then rub it into the wood.
+2.)
+Mix it in a jar, dip a clean cloth into the mixture, then rub it into the wood.
 You don’t need to wipe it off; the wood just soaks it in.
-That’s it!
-Sorry for not being very specific.
+If excess does leach out, wipe it away.

 I am known for my painted furniture, but sometimes old wood is just too pretty paint!

 I'm Marian, aka Miss Mustard Seed, a wife, mother, lover of all things home and an accidental entrepreneur, author, freelance writer & photographer.
 READ MORE to learn more about me, my blog and my business...

 OCTOBER 7-9 | Sage Farm Antiques